-6.1 If the provision of affordable housing makes the development financially unviable the developer will be required to submit a full development appraisal based on an "open book" approach demonstrating the negative impact the contribution has on the proposal.
-Where it is considered that the burden imposed by the affordable housing contribution is so great that the proposal would not otherwise take place the Council will negotiate with the developer.
+6.3 If the provision of developer contributions makes a scheme financially unviable the developer will be required to provide a full development appraisal demonstrating the negative impact the contribution has upon the proposal.
+Where it is considered that the burden imposed by the contribution is so great that the proposal would not otherwise take place the Council will negotiate with the developer.
 Negotiations will assess the benefits the development brings to the community and determine if mitigation can be met through other means.